Step 4: Adding Pricing Matrix

 In this article

-Now that your customers are imported, let's configure your pricing matrices.
-At YoPrint, we define embellishments or decorations as services.
-Every service will contain a pricing matrix as well as application locations.
+Now that your customers have been imported, it's time to configure your pricing matrices.
+In YoPrint, embellishments or decorations are referred to as services.
+Each service includes a pricing matrix and designated application locations.

 Adding a new Pricing Matrix

-3. Select either a Regular Matrix or Flat Matrix.
-Learn the difference.
+You will then need to select either a Regular Matrix or Flat Matrix.
+Learn the difference here.

 Configuring the Basic Information

-• Allow custom product location - Enable this option if you want to specify the location outside of your presets during sales order creation.
+- You can choose to allow custom product location if you want to specify the location outside of your presets during sales order creation.

 Configuring the Matrix